-MHN reviews all authorization decisions using the InterQual Criteria; in addition, MHN also reviews the plan of treatment for appropriateness and timeliness.
+MHN evaluates each member's plan of treatment for appropriateness and timeliness.
 Details on elements used in treatment plan reviews and clinical practice are posted on www.mhn.com.
 It is MHN's policy to share specific level of care guidelines and utilization management review procedures in writing with providers, members, customers, and members of the general public who request them.
 Copies of criteria can be obtained by contacting MHN:

-For Providers: MHN.providerservices@healthnet.com
+For Providers:

+MHN.providerservices@healthnet.com

+For Members:

-For Members: Call the specific number listed on the back of your ID card.
+Call the specific number listed on the back of your ID card.